 21. Watch the Sunset at the Ko Olina Lagoons

 Time and time again, I’ve said that the best place to watch the sunset in Hawaii is at the Ko Olina Lagoons.
 From the angle to the colors, it’s got it all.
 And here’s more of my reasoning for that claim.

 Thinking about spending more time at this beautiful set of lagoons?
 Here is the Ultimate Guide to the Ko Olina Lagoons!

 22. Stare at the Jaw-Dropping Wailua Falls

 The entire island of Kauai is known for its amazing waterfalls.
-As a matter of fact, if you go to Kauai, I think you should just spend your entire trip just waterfall hunting, because they are so gorgeous!
+As a matter of fact, if you go to Kauai, I think you should just spend your entire trip just waterfall hunting, because there are so many gorgeous Kauai waterfalls!
 If I had to pick my favorite waterfall on Kauai, I’d have to go with Wailua Falls.
 This waterfall is sometimes 200 feet tall!
 And if you visit in the morning, it might have a wonderful rainbow glow around it.

 23. Watch a Surf Competition at Pipeline

 Banzai Pipeline on the North Shore of Oahu is the place to go to watch surfers.
 Throughout the winter months when waves reach 20 feet (or 40 feet for anyone who’s not local – we measure wave size differently), there’s probably going to be a surf competition happening.
 Check out Da Hui Backdoor Shootout, Eddie Aikau Big Wave Invitational, or Billabong Pipe Masters.